 What is fosinopril?

-Fosinopril is used to treat high blood pressure (hypertension) or heart failure.
+Fosinopril is also used in adults to treat congestive heart failure.

 Fosinopril may also be used for purposes not listed in this medication guide.

 Get emergency medical help if you have signs of an allergic reaction: hives, severe stomach pain, difficulty breathing, swelling of your face, lips, tongue, or throat.

 Fosinopril may cause serious side effects.
 Call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

 kidney problems--swelling, urinating less, feeling tired or short of breath;

 low white blood cell counts--fever, mouth sores, skin sores, sore throat, cough;

 high blood potassium--nausea, weakness, tingly feeling, chest pain, irregular heartbeats, loss of movement; or

 liver problems--loss of appetite, stomach pain (upper right side), tiredness, itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).